top of page

 “Do not be afraid, Mary,

-for you have found favor with God” (Lk 1:27b-30 ESV).
+for you have found favor with God”

 Now I have seen some troubling sights in my day.
 And I have heard some troubling news.
 But there’s troubling . . . and then there’s troubling!

-Right there we read that Mary was greatly troubled.
+Here we read that Mary was greatly troubled.

 Gabriel was sent by God with the most glorious news.
-His opening greeting (chaire in the Greek) can also be expressed with a hearty Hail!.
+His opening greeting (chaire in the Greek) can also be expressed with a hearty “Hail!”.

-He goes on to call her favored one, or charitoō, meaning: to grace, highly honor or greatly favor.
+He goes on to call her favored one, or charitoō, meaning, “to grace, highly honor, or greatly favor.”

 Gabriel’s greeting seems meant to prepare Mary.
 Because whenever someone is told the Lord is with you, it’s typically because they need the encouragement for some great task ahead.
 Some task your heart may fear.
-But with Gabriel’s explicit the Lord (kyrios), Mary would have understood that reference as a person exercising absolute ownership rights.
+But with Gabriel’s explicit “the Lord” (kyrios), Mary would have understood that reference as a person “exercising absolute ownership rights.”

 This troubled Mary . . . and rightly so!
 It’s quite understandable, considering the extraordinary occasion.
-But I wonder, by what precisely?
+But I wonder by what, precisely?
 Was she deeply troubled by the visitation?
 By the angel’s appearance?
 His message?
 Or all of the above?

-Luke went on to explain that Mary tried to discern his greeting, or dialogizomai: to reckon thoroughly, deliberate or intensely reason.
+Luke went on to explain that Mary tried to discern his greeting, or dialogizomai, “to reckon thoroughly, deliberate, or intensely reason.”

-But good ole’ Gabriel tells her not to phobeō, be afraid.
-He doesn’t want her to be alarmed, terrified, or frightened.
+But good ole’ Gabriel tells her not to phobeō, “be afraid.”
+He doesn’t want her “to be alarmed, terrified, or frightened.”

 So Mary rushed to Elizabeth to see the sign spoken of by the angel, affirming the authority of his word.
-Thankfully, God had prepared a companion for her in Elizabeth—so they could face the possible impossibilities of God together.
+(Thankfully, God had prepared a companion for her in Elizabeth—so they could face the possible impossibilities of God together.)

-Sometimes we get it wrong.
+And sometimes we get it wrong.

 There are some things we fear that we shouldn’t.
 And other things we don’t fear that we should.